4n0nym0u512/Voldemort/README.md

 # Warning

 This is made just for educational purposes so using it for illegeal purposes is prohibited .
 Use it to make your computer safe , not for stealing data of others .

+# Contact

+To contact , You can mail at - An0nym0u512@yahoo.com